LRY89757/LRY89757.github.io/_pages/about.md

 * Role: LLVMer
 * Mentor: Wenqiang Yin
-* Duties included: Optimizing the backend of LLVM based on the TPU of SenseTime.
+* Duties included: Optimizing the backend of LLVM based on the SenseTime GPU.
+  * 4000+ line LLVM GPU Backend Optimization Codes
+  * Instruction Selection, Instruction Pattern Match, such as optimize the ld/st into async_ld/st, CodeGen Emitter
+  * Optimize the threadidx/blockDim based on their range.
   * If there's one thing LLVM has taught me, it's that patience is a virtue.
 A virtue I never knew I had until I spent countless hours debugging its intricacies :(
-  * ISA like NVIDIA PTX
-  * Instruction Selection, Instruction Pattern Match, such as optimize the ld/st into async_ld/st
-  * CodeGen Emitter
-  * Optimize the threadidx/blockDim based on their range.

 <div class="section-text col-right">
 <h3><a href="#" style="text-decoration: none;"><span class="emph">Develop High</span> Performance Neural Network Inference Engine</a></h3>